 If you wish to request flexible retirement, you need to complete a Flexible retirement form and email it to your Line Manager, Head of Department and Director of Operations for their consideration.
 If your request is successful, your line manager will pass the form to the People Function for processing.
 You will then receive confirmation in writing.
 If your request is unsuccessful, your line manager will let you know and explain the reasons for it.
 If your request was unsuccessful, you may not make another request until one year has passed.

 In some circumstances, you may be able to draw all of your pension and be rehired on a new contract.
 If you retire before age 66 (or 60 for some), your pension may still be reduced.
-You can check your retirement age and request a quotation by contacting pensions@imperial.ac.uk .
+You can check your retirement age and request a quotation by emailing pensions@imperial.ac.uk.

-You will need the consent of your department.
-When considering whether they can accommodate your request, they will take into account whether this fits with the operational needs of the department.
-So that they can do this, you will need to propose how your work can be delivered.
-You may need to be flexible here; there might need to be some give and take on both sides.
-If re-employment can be offered, it will be after a break of at least a full calendar month, i.e. the whole of January (part-months don't count), and will only be in a part-time role with a maximum of 50% of full-time hours.
-You will be issued a new employment contract, which will normally last for a maximum of three years, but could be for less.
+You will need your department's consent.
+When considering whether they can accommodate your request, they will assess whether it aligns with the department's operational needs.
+To enable this, you will need to propose how your work will be delivered.
+You may need to be flexible here; there may need to be some give-and-take on both sides.
+If re-employment can be offered, it will be after a break of at least a full calendar month (i.e., the whole of January; part months don't count) and will be in a part-time role with a maximum of 50% of full-time hours.
+You will be issued a new employment contract that typically lasts up to three years, though it may be shorter.

 Upon commencing your new contract, you will automatically be entered into the pension scheme, as Imperial has a duty to auto-enrol all staff.
 You may opt out of the scheme if you wish.

 If you wish to request partial retirement, you need to complete a Partial Retirement Form and email it to your Line Manager, Head of Department and Director of Operations for their consideration.
-If your request is successful, your line manager will pass the form to the People Function for processing and a new contract request.
-Your retirement cannot occur until at least three months after your application has been approved, and you must not return to employment until you have claimed your pension and it has been put into payment.
+If your request is approved, your line manager will forward the form to the People Function for processing and to initiate a new contract request.
+Your retirement cannot begin until at least three months after your application is approved, and you must not return to employment until you have claimed your pension and it has been placed on payment.

 If your request is unsuccessful, your line manager will let you know and explain why.
 You may not make another request until one year has passed.

-The guidance is for those who are in good health and wish to retire after age 55.
+The guidance is for those in good health who plan to retire after age 55.
 If you are too ill to work, you may be eligible to receive an ill-health retirement pension, which can be paid immediately, regardless of age, and, depending on the nature of your illness, may be enhanced to include the period you would have worked to normal retirement age.
 If you're seriously ill with a shortened life expectancy, you may even be able to convert your future pension payments into an immediate cash lump sum.

 If you believe this may apply to you, you should ask your Line Manager to refer you to Occupational Health, or if you prefer, you can self-refer.
 An Occupational Health Advisor or Physician will be able to discuss with you whether you may qualify for retirement on medical grounds and advise you on the next steps to take.